dbaty/deform_ext_autocomplete/docs/basic.rst

 `Colander
 <http://docs.pylonsproject.org/projects/colander/en/latest/index.html>`_
 documentation for further details).
-This callable should return a string or unicode object that will be displayed to the user in the text input field.
+This callable should return a string that will be displayed to the user in the text input field.
 This callable is only used when the form has been filled, for example when redisplaying an add form that has an error, or when displaying an edit form.

-Here is a basic example of a schema that uses the widget:
+There is a :doc:`demo application <demoapp>` if you want to see it in action, but here is a basic example of a schema that uses the widget:

 .. code-block:: python